-When it comes to saving money, being broke means that you need to be on a budget.
-Unless you are born into a family where money isn’t a problem, you need to learn how to manage your finances and make the dollar stretch.
+When it comes to saving money, being broke means that you need to get on a budget.
+Unless you are born into a family where money isn’t a problem, you need to learn how to manage your finances and make every dollar count.
 In this article, we will answer the all-important question of how to save money when you’re broke.

 While there may be times when money is tight, there are things you can do to save money regardless of your income.